farismismar/eesc7v86-fall22/README.md

 Channel equalization is performed through the choices of zero forcing and minimum mean squared error (MMSE) equalizers.

-Symbol detection is performed through four different algorithms: 1) maximum likelihood 2) unsupervised learning and 3) fully connected deep neural networks.
+Symbol detection is performed through three different algorithms: 1) maximum likelihood 2) unsupervised learning and 3) fully connected deep neural networks.

 Statistics reported are the channel estimation mean squared error, signal to noise ratio (both TX and RX), Eb/N0 (both TX and RX), symbol error rate per stream, bit error rate per stream, and block error rate.

-The additional file `PlottingUtils.py` is a class used to plot probability density functions and cumulative distribution functions for various configurations (joint, marginal, multiplot).
+The additional file `PlottingUtils.py` is a class used to plot probability density functions (PDF) and cumulative distribution functions (CDF) for various configurations (joint, marginal) PDFs and CDFs, box plots, and PDFs/CDFs for mulitple variables on a single plot.

 ## Citation